 Lillvis, Kristen.
 Posthuman Blackness and the Black Female Imagination.
 U of Georgia P, 2017.
-(Paperback available Nov.
-2019)
+(Republished in paperback, 2019)

 Posthuman Blackness and the Black Female Imagination examines the future-oriented visions of black subjectivity in works by contemporary black women writers, filmmakers, and musicians, including Toni Morrison, Octavia Butler, Julie Dash, and Janelle Monáe.